Custom Form

 In the modeler, you will need to provide an id for this form.
 The custom form must read the supplied input parameters and return the outcomes.

-Implementing a Custom Jmix Form
+Custom Jmix Form

 To render custom forms in the Start process or My tasks views, implement the ProcessFormViewCreator interface and register it for the custom form type.